Alexandra von Fürstenberg

-Alexandra von Fürstenberg (née Miller; born 3 October 1972) is a Hong Kong-born American heiress, socialite, entrepreneur and furniture designer based in Los Angeles.
+Alexandra Natasha von Fürstenberg (née Miller; born October 3, 1972) is a Hong Kong-born American heiress, socialite, entrepreneur and furniture designer based in Los Angeles.
 She is the youngest daughter of American billionaire and DFS Group co-founder Robert Warren Miller.

 Early life

-Alexandra von Fürstenberg was born in 1972, in British Hong Kong to American entrepreneur Robert Warren Miller and his Ecuadorian wife, María Clara "Chantal" (née Pesantes Becerra).
+Alexandra Miller was born in 1972, in British Hong Kong to American entrepreneur Robert Warren Miller and his Ecuadoran wife, María Clara "Chantal" (née Pesantes Becerra).
 She has two older sisters Pia and Marie-Chantal.
 Alexandra and her sisters grew up between Hong Kong, Paris and New York.

 She attended Parsons School of Design and Brown University, where she studied costume design and art history.

-In the 1990s, Alexandra and her sisters were popularly dubbed by New York high society as the Miller Sisters.
+In the 1990s, Miller and her sisters were popularly dubbed by New York high society as the Miller Sisters.

 Career

 In 1995, Alexandra joined the design team of her then mother-in-law, Diane von Fürstenberg.
 During her ten-year career at DVF as Creative Director and later as Director of Image, Alexandra was instrumental in the re-launch of the iconic wrap dress as well as reinforcing the relevance of this American brand.

 After relocating to Los Angeles in 2005, Alexandra focused on designing exclusively for the home.
 In 2007, she created Alexandra Von Furstenberg, LLC, the brand, to create modern furniture and home accessories made of acrylic.
 She originally began by designing for her personal home, and then realized there was a market for her designs.
 In March 2008, she launched her first designs.